jmorvay/Frinx-docs/FRINX_ODL_Distribution/Carbon/Operations_Manual/clustering-overview.md

 ## Single Node Clustering
 To enable clustering on a single machine running the Frinx ODL distribution:

 1\.
-In the Frinx ODL etc/ folder edit org.apache.karaf.features.cfg to add the feature odl-mdsal-clustering to the odlFeaturesBoot line (you can keep any other features you currently have listed, just use a comma to separate features):
+In the Frinx ODL etc/ folder edit the file `org.apache.karaf.features.cfg`: Find the line that begins with '#odlFeaturesBoot'.
+Remove '#' and add the feature 'odl-mdsal-clustering' (you can keep any other features you currently have listed, just use a comma to separate features).
+The format should be as follows:

 odlFeaturesBoot=odl-mdsal-clustering

+Save the file.
 2\.
 Run Karaf:

     ./karaf